 - Take a hike, with six trails to choose from within the Peaks of Otter area and three National Scenic Trails fewer than eight miles away

 - Go fish!
 Abbott Lake is open to fishing for anyone with a valid North Carolina or Virginia fishing license.
 Please note the special regulations posted lakeside

-- Visit the only service station on the Parkway in Virginia and explore a small gift shop for Blue Ridge Parkway keepsakes
+- Explore a small gift shop for Blue Ridge Parkway keepsakes at the Visitor Center

 - Grab a snack or camping supplies at the camp store, located at the start of the Sharp Top trail, near the campground